Xifax/yavir/README.md

 # Yet Another VIm Run commands (or 'config', if you would)

 Everybody does it!
 I mean, throws their hand-picked pile of befuddled Vim goodness onto the internets.
-Yes, that is all.
+Yes, that is it.

 ## Intro